tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

   * `w{3}` (three w's)
   * `[wxy]{5}` (five characters, each of which can be a w, x, or y)
   * `.{2,6}` (between two and six of any character)

+You could use `\b[1-9][0-9]{3}\b` to match a number between 1000 and 9999. `\b[1-9][0-9]{2,4}\b` matches a number between 100 and 99999.
+Notice the use of the word boundaries.

+## Optional Items `?`

+- The `?` symbol có 2 chức năng: optional matching & lazy matching
+- `?` symbol is also used in Lookaround.

+Optional symbol `?` allows zero **or once** match of the preceding element.

+You can make several tokens optional by grouping them together using parentheses, and placing the question mark after the closing parenthesis.
+E.g.: `Nov(ember)?` matches `Nov` and `November`.

+You can write a regular expression that matches many alternatives by including more than one question mark. `Feb(ruary)?
+23(rd)?` matches `February 23rd`, `February 23`, `Feb 23rd` and `Feb 23`.

+Sometimes the patterns you want to search for may have parts of it that may or may not exist.
+However, it may be important to check for them nonetheless.
+You can specify the possible existence of an element with a question mark `?`.
+It checks for **zero or one** of the preceding element.
+You can think of this symbol as saying the previous element is optional.

+To accommodate either a five-digit zip code or an extended zip+4: `^\d{5}(-\d{4})?$`
+The parentheses group the dash and extra digits together so that they are considered one optional unit.
+For example, the regex won’t match a five-digit zip code followed by a dash.
+If the dash is present, the four-digit extension must be present as well or there is no match.

+---

+The question mark is the first metacharacter introduced by this tutorial that is greedy.
+The question mark gives the regex engine two choices: try to match the part the question mark applies to, or do not try to match it.
+The engine always tries to match that part.
+Only if this causes the entire regular expression to fail, will the engine try ignoring the part the question mark applies to.

+The effect is that if you apply the regex `Feb 23(rd)?` to the string `Today is Feb 23rd, 2003` then the match is always `Feb 23rd` and not `Feb 23`.
+You can make the question mark lazy (i.e. turn off the greediness) by putting a second question mark after the first.

+## Greediness, laziness & catastrophic backtracking

+Regular expressions match from left to right.
+Each component of the pattern matches the longest possible string before yielding to the next component, a characteristic known as **greediness**.

+Even though regex notation makes greedy operators the default, they probably shouldn’t be.
+You should use lazy operators.
+These versions match as few characters of the input as they can.
+If that fails, they match more.
+In many situations, these operators are more efficient and closer to what you want than the greedy versions.

+You can apply the regex `/t[a-z]*i/` to the string "titanic".
+This regex is basically a pattern that starts with t, ends with i, and has some letters in between.
+Regular expressions are **by default greedy**, so the match would return "titani".
+It finds the largest sub-string possible to fit the pattern.\
+However, you can add a `?` after the `*` or `+` symbols to change them into **lazy matching**.\
+The string "titanic" matched against the adjusted regex of `/t[a-z]*?i/` returns "ti".

 ## Character Classes/Sets `[]`